New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 Go Wine Tasting

 Does New Hampshire make wine?
 Of course New Hampshire makes wine!
-And you can go wine tasting just a stone’s throw from Lake Winnipesaukee.
-Two of our places to visit are Hermit Woods Winery and Winnipesaukee Winery.
+And you can go wine tasting just a stone’s throw from Lake Winnipesaukee..
+Our favorite place to visit is Hermit Woods Winery.

 Hermit Woods Winery is in Meredith, and they’re also a popular deli with sandwiches, salads, charcuterie boards, and other light food.
 Wine comes by flight and glass.
 They also serve local craft beers and offer both indoor and outdoor seating.